sgost/contentconcepts-data/services/manuscript_editing.md

 parentType: academic
 seo:
   title: Manuscript editing services in India for research papers
-  description: Manuscript editing services in India for research papers
+  description: "Manuscript editing and proofreading services in India with free
+    sample editing.
+Truly affordable and one of the cheaper English editing services in India. "
   keywords:
     - english editing
     - editing english